FIVE REASONS TO PRACTICE

 Reason to Practice #1: Feel at Home in Your Own Skin

 Asana practice is a wonderful elixir for greater ease and wellbeing.

-By some miracle, a well designed asana class can dramatically reduce body pain and impart optimism.
-In addition, asana practice is now a national trend that has found its way into schools, prisons, corporate institutions and hospitals.
+By some miracle, a well-designed asana class can dramatically reduce body pain and impart optimism.
+In addition, asana practice is now a national trend that has found its way into schools, prisons, corporate institutions, and hospitals.
 Why?
-Quite simple, it works.
+Quite simply, it works.

 Reason to Practice #2: It’s Cheaper Than Therapy

 Above all, yoga practice can significantly offset stress and anxiety.
-If you go to a 60 minute yoga class, suddenly your problems seem less consuming because of the healing salve that’s created to last another 24 hours.
-Therefor, there is an immediate visceral benefit to practicing.
+If you go to a 60-minute yoga class, suddenly your problems seem less consuming because of the healing salve that’s created to last another 24 hours.
+Therefore, there is an immediate visceral benefit to practicing.

 Reason to Practice #3: Embody a Yogic Life

 Yoga is not just a final destination – to live in communion with the Source.
 We can bring the spirit of yoga to any actions we perform, such as parenting, watering the garden, making lunch, and meditating.
 In that sense, the journey is the destination.

 Yoga removes the veils that obstruct our ability to see clearly and perceive one life path or dharma.
 First, a dharmic life is a life that is good for one’s self and for others.
 Second, a dharmic life gradually leads one down the path of greater fulfillment and meaningful contribution, which is something everyone wants at their core.

 Third, a dharmic life sets the stage for spiritual development and an ethical platform from which to grow into our deeper potential.
 In conclusion, a dharmic life supports us in living more skillfully, with less friction, and in alignment with our core beliefs.